 How Many Nickels Are In 17 Dollars

 Imagine you're at a local market, eyeing that vintage record you've been searching for.
-It's priced at a cool $17, and all you have is a jar full of nickels.
-The big question pops into your head: "How many nickels do I need to finally snag this record?"
+Here's the thing — it's priced at a cool $17, and all you have is a jar full of nickels.
+The big question pops into your head: "How many nickels do I need to finally snag this record?

 Or perhaps you're helping your child with their coin-counting homework, and the scenario involves figuring out the exact number of nickels needed to make up seventeen dollars.
 It might sound like a simple math problem, but it’s a practical exercise that sharpens your understanding of currency and basic arithmetic.
 So, let's get down to brass tacks and figure out just how many nickels are in $17.